How to Tarp a Roof Leak A Comprehensive Guide for 2025

 1. Assess the Damage

 Carefully inspect your roof to identify the source and extent of the leak.
 Look for missing shingles, visible holes, or areas where water is seeping through.
 This assessment will help determine the size of the tarp needed and the best placement.
+For more detailed information on identifying roof damage, see our post on how to repair a hole in your roof.

 2. Measure and Cut the Tarp